Cratesmith/gcap2025-talk/obsidian/Slides/GCAP 2025 Talk.md

 --

-### Early Sound design considerations - Impact sounds
+### Sound design considerations - Impact sounds

-* In these cases we store short lived points where collisions occurred, and use clustering to merge multiple small "hits" into one bigger one.
+* In these cases we store short lived points where impact events occurred, and use clustering to merge multiple small "hits" into one bigger one.

-* This isn't as impressive as the looping sounds, but it does handle large numbers of impacts better than limiting voice count, or cooldown timers.
+* Doesn't show off spatialization as well as the looping sounds, but it does handle large numbers of impacts better than limiting voice count, or cooldown timers.

 * These sounds have a few complexities though
 	* They need to use custom clusters that play a new sound if points are added, with a configurable minimum time between starting sounds